rsg28/Health-Insight/README.md

 - React Native environment setup
 - Docker Desktop installed and running (must be open before setup)
 - Ollama installed on your computer
-- Cellphone and Laptop must be connected to same WIFI !

 ## Setup Instructions